ekpgh/azure-docs/articles/hpc-cache/customer-keys.md

 > [!TIP]
 > If the **Disk encryption keys** page does not appear, make sure that your cache is in one of the supported regions.

-**[ - xxx - does the user who creates the cache need to have specific privileges for the key vault? - xxx - ]**
+The user who creates the cache must have privileges equal to the [Key Vault contributor role](../role-based-access-control/built-in-roles.md#key-vault-contributor) or higher.

 1. Click the button to enable privately managed keys.
 After you change this setting, the key vault settings appear.